Research Assistant (Society and Culture)

 The Institute of Policy Studies (IPS) is a policy research think-tank in the Lee Kuan Yew School of Public Policy, National University of Singapore.
-IPS is looking to hire a Research Assistant (2-Year Contract) for the Society & Culture Department.
-The candidate will have the opportunity to acquire critical research skills and domain knowledge as well as benefit from exposure to intellectual exchange and networking.
+IPS is looking to hire two Research Assistants for the Society & Culture Department.

 - Conducting secondary research (e.g., literature review), data analysis for qualitative and quantitative research, and supporting the publication and dissemination of results and findings in reports, policy briefs, and conference and academic journal papers

-- Conducting qualitative and quantitative research fieldwork, including focus group discussions, participant observations, survey questionnaires, writing field notes, and in-depth interviews
+- Conducting research fieldwork, including focus group discussions, surveys, participant observations, writing field notes, and in-depth interviews

 - Undertaking other administrative duties relating to research projects, such as corresponding with stakeholders and working with other departments (e.g., finance and event management)